percona/postgresql-docs/CONTRIBUTING.md

 - `mkdocs-base.yml` - the base configuration file.
 It includes general settings and documentation structure.
 - `mkdocs.yml` - configuration file.
 Contains the settings for building the docs on Percona website
-- `mkdocs-netlify.yml` - configuration file.
-Contains the settings for building the docs with Material theme.
 - `mkdocs-pdf.yml` - configuration file.
 Contains the settings for building the PDF docs.
 - `docs`:
   - `*.md` - Source markdown files.